 Posted on September 21, 2015 by KC Gonzalez

 In just six years, the Investment Society at UTSA has gone from a finance club with half a dozen student members to one that holds meetings packed with over a hundred eager future investors.
-It’s fitting that the student organization is something of an upstart, because it takes ambitious college students and turns them into ready-made finance professionals.

-“Employers around the country have noticed us,” said Ron Sweet ‘ 91, the Investment Society’s sponsor and finance lecturer in the UTSA College of Business.
+“Employers around the country have noticed us,” said Ron Sweet, '91, the Investment Society’s sponsor and finance lecturer in the UTSA College of Business.
 “Ten years ago no one would ever call me about jobs.
 Now there are some really sizable employers that are calling and begging for society members.”

 The organization meets weekly to discuss economic and market trends, major mergers or trades and any new skills the student leaders have picked up, and then break into smaller groups during the rest of the week to discuss which companies they want to trade.
 The students bring their directions to Sweet, who purchases or sells stocks as part of the group’s larger student portfolio.